moeller0/ATM_overhead_detector/README.md

 3) wait until the script finishes (might take a few hours, basically PINGSPERSIZE * PINGPERIOD in seconds)

-4) run ATM_overhead_detector.m in either matlab or octave and look at the output
+4) run ATM_overhead_detector.m in either matlab or octave* and look at the output

+*) Note octave might require additional installed packages, (TODO confirm which packages are required)